ros-navigation/docs.nav2.org/configuration/packages/configuring-amcl.rst

   ============== =============================

   Description
-    Percentage of beams after not matching map to force full update due to bad convergance.
+    Percentage of beams after not matching map to force full update due to bad convergence.

 :beam_skip_threshold: